LIVER CANCER-PART I

 During the 2024 year we are dedicating several webinars to rare diseases among children and adults.
 This webinar is on Progressive Familial Intrahepatic Cholestasis, or PFIC, which represents a group of rare genetic disorders that cause progressive liver disease and can lead to fibrosis, cirrhosis, and end-stage liver disease.
 One of the symptoms of PFIC is the insatiable itching of the skin.
 The pruritus, or itching, may become so severe to cause skin mutilation, loss of sleep, irritability, poor attention, and impaired performance.
 PFIC1, PFIC2 and PFIC3 are the most common variations of PFIC.
 In addition, other rare forms of PFIC exist with varying phenotypes, but all present with cholestasis.

-In this webinar our expert presenter will provide updated and accurate information about PFIC, symptoms, and available treatments. while responding to your questions.
+In this webinar our expert presenters will provide updated and accurate information about PFIC, symptoms, and available treatments. while responding to your questions.

 Global Fatty Liver Day